nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 Normal type coercion rules apply to the result, of course.
 Once the operator has produced a value, it may be coerced into some other type depending on context.

+# Loops

+## For loops

+* The lower and upper bounds must be coercible to the type of the loop variable
+*

 # Macros